pm3/java-js/README.md

-# micro-script-jvm
+# java-js

-**micro-script-jvm** is a minimalist implementation of a JavaScript subset for the **JVM (Java Virtual Machine)** environment.
+**java-js** is a minimalist implementation of a JavaScript subset for the **JVM (Java Virtual Machine)** environment.
 The engine is syntax-compatible with a selected subset of JavaScript that can be executed in a JavaScript engine, but not vice versa.

 ---
 ## Collaboration with Claude 3.7 (Anthropic)